mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Credential;
 ~~~

-A BasicCredential is a bare assertion of an identity, without any additional
+A "basic" credential is a bare assertion of an identity, without any additional
 information.
 The format of the encoded identity is defined by the application.

 For an X.509 credential, each entry in the chain represents a single DER-encoded